 So how do introverts succeed at work and in their careers?
 Considering over 50% of the world’s workforce identifies as an introvert, this isn’t a one-off occurrence.
 Career success as an introvert might look a little different, but being able to showcase the unique areas of your introverted personality will give you a leg up, even over the extroverts of the office.

-Filling the role of the classic introvert, this personality gets anxious in large groups of people, and needs time alone to recharge after being around others.
-They prefer being by themselves, as being around people can lead to anxiety and causing them to be drained.
+Filling the role of the classic introvert, this personality gets anxious in large groups of people and needs time alone to recharge after being around others.
+They prefer being by themselves, as being around people can lead to anxiety and cause them to be drained.

 Not quite an introvert but not quite an extrovert, these personalities are restrained and careful with what they say and do, earning them a quiet reputation.
 They spend time carefully analyzing their actions and words, evaluating other outcomes, so they are always sure they are doing or saying the best possible thing.